 Ginseng is a plant with thick, fleshy roots.
 It is a common element of traditional Chinese medicine and has been used for centuries to help promote health.
 It is also a key component of traditional Indigenous medicine in many First Nations cultures.

-There are two main common types of ginseng: Panax quinquefolius (North American ginseng) and Panax ginseng (Asian ginseng).
+There are two main common types of ginseng: Panax quinquefolius (Canadian ginseng) and Panax ginseng (Asian ginseng).
 Ginseng contains an active compound called ginsenosides.
-The primary difference between North American ginseng and Asian ginseng is the level of active compounds in each.
-North American ginseng is used more for its relaxing properties, whereas Asian ginseng typically has a more stimulating or energizing effect.
+The primary difference between Canadian ginseng and Asian ginseng is the level of active compounds in each.
+Canadian ginseng is used more for its relaxing properties, whereas Asian ginseng typically has a more stimulating or energizing effect.

 The Health Benefits of Ginseng